Lazarius2160/Projet_P5_Trousseau_Camba/Test_ardupilot.md

 > To update the submodule I had to do a `git config --global url."https://".insteadOf git://` first.

-2. It also let us updates [MavProxy](https://ardupilot.org/mavproxy/index.html#home), which a "UAV ground station software package for MAVLink based systems".
-First I installed it using [this website](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html#linux) and to get everything up to date.
+2. First I installed it using **[this tutorial](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html#linux)** and to get everything up to date.
+It also let us update [MavProxy](https://ardupilot.org/mavproxy/index.html#home), which a "UAV ground station software package for MAVLink based systems".
 > MAVProxy allows to give commands to the UAV in the simulation.
 For example, to arm the engines, disarm them, give the UAV a mission and more generally manage the UAV and the simulation.

 3. The next tutorial I followed was **[Setting up SITL on Linux](https://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html#setting-up-sitl-on-linux)** it was made to configure and launch SITL.